 Treatment and prognosis

-Caecopexy is sometimes performed in selected symptomatic cases.
+Caecopexy (i.e. surgical fixation of the caecum) is sometimes performed in selected symptomatic cases.

 - 1. Rogers RL, Harford FJ.
 Mobile cecum syndrome.
 Dis.
 Colon Rectum.
 1984;27 (6): 399-402.
 Pubmed citation